 Malcolm Gladwell Teaches Writing

-Some of my favorite lessons in Gladwell’s course were:
+Some of my favorite lessons in Gladwell’s course are:

 - Structuring Narrative: The Imperfect Puzzle